1. Admitting Diagnosis and Orders

 No. Since HFS is reimbursing for the care, HFS, or eQHealth Solutions, as its designated Quality Improvement Organization and business associate, has the authority to perform federally required utilization review.

 5c) When submitting a review request via the Web-based review system, is the information secure to protect confidentiality?

-Information submitted online through eQHealth’s Web system is fully secured.
-You are actually entering information directly into eQHealth Solutions’ utilization review data base, and the information is encrypted to ensure confidentiality.
+Information submitted online through eQHealth’s Web system is fully secure.
+The information you send via eQSuite™ is encrypted to ensure confidentiality.

 5d) If a patient refuses to sign consent to release information, is a pre-certification call still required?